 Otherwise, it’ll all be much ado about nothing, because no one gets the elite benefits and no one gets the elite qualifying nights.
 Needless to say, trust is paramount when doing this, and you should also be prepared not to receive the elite nights and benefits that you aren’t technically entitled to.

-In theory, you could even combine the above two creative approaches: make cheap five-night bookings at Alberta’s cheap hotels, and then find a local friend to check-in on your behalf as your second guest to complete your mattress run.
+In theory, you could even combine the above two creative approaches: make cheap five-night bookings at cheaper hotels, and then find a local friend to check-in on your behalf as your second guest to complete your mattress run.

-Lastly, with the US-issued Chase Bonvoy Boundless Card, you can earn one elite qualifying night for every US$5,000 spent on the card.
+Lastly, with the US-issued Chase Bonvoy Boundless Card, you can earn one elite qualifying night for every $5,000 (USD) spent on the card.

 That’s a fairly high amount of money to spend for only one elite night in return, so I wouldn’t place too much emphasis on this method of racking up elite nights.

-If you’re sitting at at, say, 48 or 49 elite qualifying nights at the end of a year and just need one last push to get you over the edge, you might spending your way to the last few nights.
+If you’re sitting at at, say, 48 or 49 elite qualifying nights at the end of a year and just need one last push to get you over the edge, you might want to spend your way up to the last few nights.
 Even then, however, it’s probably still better to just book a cheap night at a local hotel to get you over the edge.

 Alternate Pathways to Marriott Platinum Elite Status